 - One chapter stands out in my mind and is an interesting inclusion–“On Writing in the First Person.”
 A rather strange choice for someone who wrote novels, most often in third person.
 However, in A Moveable Feast Hemingway chooses to write in first person as a memoirist does.
 This chapter also provides a look at the process of writing, a definitive resource in any writer’s library.

 - An additional argument for selecting A Moveable Feast as a memoir writer’s resource is its format drawn from what Hemingway originally called “The Paris Sketches,” based on typed pages, notebooks on The Sun Also Rises, newspaper clippings and more.
 These items were in two small steamer trunks Hemingway had left at the Ritz Hotel in Paris in 1928.
 Hotel management convinced him, finally in 1957, to take possession of his belongings.
 It was in the summer of that same year when he began to work on the “sketches.”
 And this is how the chapters seem to the reader–vignettes, sketches, scenes not organized in any particularly chronological order but as scenes from one man’s life.

 From this, perhaps it is easy to see how A Moveable Feast could be considered a memoir writer’s resource.
 Personally, I found it one of Hemingway’s most enjoyable works.
-If you have not read it, I encourage you to do so for no other reason than pure enjoyment of good writing.
+If you have not read it, I encourage you to do so for no other reason than the pure enjoyment of good writing.